Knee Replacement Recovery Week by Week: What to Expect (0–12 Weeks)

 Weeks 3–4

-- Walking: 10–20 min walks, 2–3×/day; aim for smooth gait.
+- Walking: 10–20 min walks, 2–3×/day; aim for a smooth, symmetrical gait.

 - Stairs: Practice with rail: “up with the good, down with the operated” until strength improves.